 How We Do It

-The Carto technology used in our procedures has advanced to such a degree that CT (computed tomography) imaging is usually no longer needed prior to the procedure.
+The Carto technology used in these procedures has advanced to such a degree that CT (computed tomography) imaging is usually no longer needed prior to the procedure.
 CT scans result in significant radiation exposure in their own right, so reducing X-ray during the procedure by getting a pre-procedure CT, results in no true radiation reduction benefit.
 Radiation dose is cumulative throughout ones lifetime.

 Catheter ablation using no fluoroscopy, or using fluoroscopy in only a supporting role, is the future of minimally invasive arrhythmia treatment.
-We encourage all of our patients to learn more about nonfluoroscopic catheter ablation and how it can benefit them.